1. Why China? The Supplier Landscape for DTC Dropshipping

 PICKOSHIP

-DTC Brand Partner & 3PL FulfillmentPICKOSHIP is not just another dropshipping supplier — it's a comprehensive DTC brand-building partner.
-While most suppliers on this list focus on moving products as cheaply as possible, PICKOSHIP is designed for sellers who want to build a real, lasting Direct-to-Consumer brand with quality products, professional packaging, and a premium customer experience.
+DTC Brand Partner & 3PL FulfillmentPICKOSHIP isn't another dropshipping supplier in a list — it's a brand-building partner that happens to do fulfillment.
+Most of the suppliers on this list are focused on shipping products as cheaply as possible.
+PICKOSHIP is built for sellers who actually want a brand on the other side of the transaction: quality product, packaging that looks intentional, a customer experience that earns a repeat purchase.

 Pros